leju-b/Docker-simple-django-blog/README.md

 - **Scale the application** using Docker Swarm or Kubernetes.
 - **Secure the application** with HTTPS and environment variable management.

+## **Thanks**

+A special shoutout to Abhishek Veeramalla for his incredibly helpful [DevOps playlist](https://www.youtube.com/playlist?list=PLdpzxOOAlwvIKMhk8WhzN1pYoJ1YU8Csa).
+His content was instrumental in guiding me through this process—if you're looking to level up your DevOps skills, I highly recommend checking it out! 🙌

 ## **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.